-After all, this is the country that produced Jethro Tull, the NORFOLK four course rotation, James Watt, Henry Ferguson and of course Guy Smith!
-I would have struggled to have made this case thirty years ago, cocooned as we were then by very high intervention prices for unlimited quantities of many commodities, high tariffs to keep out imports and export restitutions to dump our surpluses overseas.
-All of this combined with a very light regulatory touch.
+Can British Agriculture survive outside the EU?
+Of course it could although anyone would have struggled to have made this case thirty years ago, cocooned as our farmers were then by very high intervention prices for unlimited quantities of many commodities, high tariffs to keep out imports and export restitutions to dump our surpluses overseas.
+All of this was combined with a very light regulatory touch.

-The Pesticides Directive is removing pesticides from our shelves, making it difficult or impossible to grow certain minority crops that will now need to be imported.
-Legislation going through the European Parliament at the moment on very small tractors includes 37 closely typed pages of script on how to test their roll bars.
+The Pesticides Directive has removing pesticides from our shelves, making it difficult or impossible to grow certain minority crops that will now need to be imported.
+Another piece of legislation relating to small tractors featured 37 closely typed pages of script on how to test their roll bars.
 We can thrive without that!
-Everyday, at least 1000 sheep, fallen stock are transported up to 100 miles to be roasted at 900 degrees centigrade.
-You talk about Global Warming!
+Every day, at least 1000 sheep which die in the fields are transported up to 100 miles to be roasted at 900 degrees centigrade because of EU regulation.
 There are millions of acres on which these animals could be safely buried.

 The EU is also obsessed with global warming and this has affected its agricultural policy.
 Livestock farmers are being told that their sheep and cattle are producing too much methane.
 They must therefore be fed less grass, hay and silage but more cereals and concentrates!
 The madness doesn’t end here.
 The resurrection of set-aside a few years back was a “climate change” measure rather than any attempt to control supply.
 The EU’s logic was that if 7% of the EU is not farmed properly, then the world’s weather will improve!

 These are just a few of the impediments faced by UK farmers because of the EU’s agricultural policy.
 It must be apparent to anyone reading this that we could do much better as an independent country.